 Ph.D.
 (1986) University of Pennsylvania

 Ko-lin Chin has written extensively on issues related to Chinese crime groups and networks, including gangs and tongs in the United States, human smuggling organizations in China and the United States, organized gangs in Taiwan, drug producing and trafficking groups in the Golden Triangle, and sex trafficking networks in Asia and the United States.
 Dr. Chin has received funding from the National Science Foundation, the National Institute of Justice, as well as two Fulbright Scholarships for his work on transnational organized crime.
-Currently, he is writing a book on the heroin market in China.

 Areas of Specialization

 Chin, K. and S. Zhang.
 Forthcoming.
 The Chinese Heroin Market: Cross-border Drug Trafficking between Burma and China.
 New York: New York University Press.

 Chin, K. 2014.
 Going Down to the Sea: Chinese Sex Workers Abroad.
 Chiang Mai, Thailand: Silkworm Books.

 Chin, K. and J. Finckenauer.
 2012.
 Selling Sex Overseas: Chinese Women and the Realities of Prostitution and Global Sex Trafficking.
 New York: New York University Press.